velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 I sigh.
 "I know.
 I'm—"

 "Ain't like you to get like this."
 She looks back up at me, worried eyes boring deeply into mine.
-"Last night messed you right up, didn't it, babe?"
+"Last night messed you right up, didn't it, hon?"

 I swallow hard.
 My chest is quivering now.
 "N-now there *you* go reading *my* mind."